thibaut1998e/Single_Particle_Reconstruction_Fluorescence_Microsopy/README.md

 # 🧬 README

+This repository contains the code developed during my PhD [Single Particle Reconstruction in Fluorescence Microsopy](https://publication-theses.unistra.fr/public/theses_doctorat/2024/ELOY_Thibaut_2024_ED269.pdf).
+This readme file briefly summarizes the subject of my PhD.
+If you want to use the code, please refer to the file *user_guide.pdf*.

 ## 📚 Context

-"This repository contains the code developed during my PhD, which focuses on image processing techniques applied to structural biology—a field dedicated to understanding the three-dimensional (3D) structures of proteins and macromolecular assemblies.
-These assemblies are stable 3D complexes formed by multiple interacting proteins.
+My thesis is set in the context of structural biology, a discipline that studies the three-dimensional structure of proteins and macromolecular assemblies.
+These assemblies are energetically stable 3D structures composed of multiple proteins

 In recent years, **fluorescence microscopy** has emerged as a promising technique in structural biology.
 This imaging modality is a technique that uses light to excite fluorescent molecules in a sample, causing them to emit light of a different wavelength that can be detected to visualize structures.
 The field has seen major advancements thanks to the development of **super-resolution techniques** such as STED (Stimulated Emission Depletion), SIM (Structured Illumination Microscopy), and **expansion microscopy**, which physically enlarges samples to improve resolution.